 Separation, divorce and custodial issues are difficult and stressful times of change for parents, taking a toll on them mentally, emotionally, and sometimes physically.
 That stress can impair their ability to meet the needs of their children, who are also experiencing pain and loss.
 During this transition, children need time and support from their parents to regain the stability they require to be happy and healthy.
 The “Families in Transition” (FIT) program is designed to help parents facilitate positive parent-child communication and to help both parents and children cope more effectively with problems resulting from the changes they are facing.

 This two-session class fulfills the local courts’ requirements to attend an initial parenting seminar, as well as the parent-only class requirement in Jefferson County, KY.
 Classes will be facilitated by a certified Masters-level instructor.
 Each parent must attend both classes to receive a certificate and parents cannot register for the same class as the other parent.

-The 2019 sets of classes are scheduled to be held at Our Place located at 400 E. Spring Street in New Albany on:
+All classes are held Online from Our Place, Inc. at 400 East Spring St. in New Albany

 Additional classes will be added as needed.

 Street parking is available- please do not use business parking lots

 The program format consists of 10 weekly 2-hour group sessions meeting at Our Place, located at 400 E. Spring Street in New Albany.